Simon Power (footballer): Harrogate Town

 On 18 January 2021, Power joined League Two side Harrogate Town on a free transfer.
 He made his first league appearance for the Sulphurites in the No. 30 shirt on 22 January 2021 in a 2-2 away draw at Salford, and scored his first league goal on 6 February in a 3-1 win at Crawley Town, a game which was also notable for being the solitary League Two appearance by Mark Wright for Crawley.

+Shamrock Rovers

+In July 2022 Power returned home to sign for League of Ireland Premier Division club Shamrock Rovers.
+He made just 12 appearances, scoring 2 goals in all competitions during an injury hit 18 months at the club.

+Sligo Rovers

+On 20 December 2023, Power signed for Sligo Rovers.
+On 28 June 2024, Power scored both goals in a 2–0 win over his former side Shamrock Rovers at The Showgrounds.
+He scored 4 goals in 20 appearances during his one season at the club.

+St Patrick's Athletic

+On 11 November 2024, Power signed a 2 year contract with St Patrick's Athletic.
+He scored on his debut on 18 January 2025, opening the scoring in a 2–0 win away to Inchicore Athletic in the Leinster Senior Cup.
+Power scored his first league goal for the club on 20 June 2025, in a defeat away to Galway United at Eamonn Deacy Park.
+On 7 August 2025, he scored a consolation goal for his side in a defeat to Turkish giants Beşiktaş in the UEFA Conference League.
+On 17 October 2025, Power scored the only goal of the game in a 1–0 victory over his former club Shamrock Rovers at Richmond Park, by firing into the top right corner from 25 yards.

 International career

-Power has represented Ireland at under-18, under-19 and under-21 levels.
+Power has represented Republic of Ireland at under-18, under-19 and under-21 levels.

 Personal life

 His father Rory played for Greystones United and Dalkey United and his brother Joe is also a footballer.
 His older sister Sophie has represented Ireland at tag rugby.